the-magnificents/gis-apps/README.md

-# gis-apps
+# Geo Web Apps

-A coding session about an intro to web architecture of GIS apps: this session demonstrates the steps to deploy geo-web services and how to connect clients to the services.
+A coding session about an intro to web architecture of web apps for geographic data: this session demonstrates the steps to deploy geo-web services and how to connect clients to the services.

 ## Objectives